 2000 to 2016

 Just over a hundred years after the Queen Anne landmark was built by the local sawmill owner, the house was abandoned and became a neglected and a decaying eyesore.

 In 2001, realizing that it could be a valuable community resource, Santiam Heritage Foundation was formed and purchased the derelict house from Stayton Cooperative Telephone Cooperative.

 The house was listed on the National Register of Historic Places (#02000949) in 2002, and the following year the unsympathetic 1930s additions were demolished, and a temporary roof built over the first story wing.
-Over six tons of rotten remodeling materials and concrete were recycled.
-Also that year, significant funding was awarded through State and private grants, and restoration began.
+Over six tons of rotten remodeling materials and concrete were recycled, and restoration began.